 How can I get Leads into OpenCRM from a contact form on my website?
 How do the OpenCRM contact forms work and how do I customise them?
-Applies to Version 3.02+
+Applies to All versions

 Importing Leads into OpenCRM from a web form on your website

 It is possible to post information gathered on a contact form on your website directly into your OpenCRM system.
 First of all you will need the web form package which can be obtained by contacting us at email@example.com.

 Next you will need a friendly web developer, a bit of web development knowledge yourself, or, some professional service time from us to help you get this set up (and this guide of course...)

 From this point on, we will assume that you have all of the above and are ready to go...

 Note : The web to lead form that we provide interacts directly with your Leads module in OpenCRM, It is therefore very important that you protect the form from SPAM attacks, including SPAM robots.
 If you have any doubt about what this means or the implications to your system, please speak to your Software Add-ons Project Manager.